behrica/clj-py-R-template/README.md

 because both might have operating system dependencies in their packages.

-Then Docker can be very helpfull to get started quickly and work in a reproducible manner.
+Then containers can be very helpfull to get started quickly and work in a reproducible manner.

-This template contains a Dockerfile which has Clojure and all dependencies for [ClojisR](https://github.com/scicloj/clojisr), [libpython-clj](https://github.com/clj-python/libpython-clj), [julia-clj](https://github.com/cnuernber/libjulia-clj) and [ libapl-clj](https://github.com/jjtolton/libapl-clj) plus a deps.edn file containing working versions of ClojisR,libpython-clj and Julia-clj.
+This template contains a Dockerfile / singularity definition file which has Clojure and all dependencies for [ClojisR](https://github.com/scicloj/clojisr), [libpython-clj](https://github.com/clj-python/libpython-clj), [julia-clj](https://github.com/cnuernber/libjulia-clj) and [ libapl-clj](https://github.com/jjtolton/libapl-clj) plus a deps.edn file containing working versions of ClojisR,libpython-clj and Julia-clj.